davidfrantz/force/docs/source/howto/tsi.rst

 .. tip::

    The block size is a parameter that you should only adjust if you are running in RAM-shortages.
-   First, try the default value and don’t worry*
+   First, try the default value and don't worry*

 However, if the program is *killed* by the system, this can be mitigated by adjusting ``BLOCK_SIZE``.